 In 1991, a Call for Participation was organized by this IAG Planning Committee, seeking participants and contributors who would develop a "proof of concept" of an international service.
 It requested interested groups to assume the role of station operations, networks, data centers, analysis centers, and a Central Bureau for coordination of the activity.
 The response was overwhelming and the International GPS Service Oversight Committee was formed at the International Union of Geodesy and Geophysics (IUGG)/IAG General Assembly meeting in Vienna in 1991.
-This Committee organized a pilot project to demonstrate the potential of an international service based on the GPS.
+The Committee organized a pilot project to demonstrate the potential of an international service based on the GPS.
 The pilot activity took place from June to September 1992 and was highly successful.
 The IGS was determined to be clearly viable.
 The IGS Pilot Project continued without interruption through 1993, while a proposal was prepared to the IAG seeking approval for the IGS as an IAG international service.
-Approval was received at the IAG Scientific Assembly in Beijing in The IGS has become the global framework for virtually all regional applications and networks.
-1993, and IGS was officially established on January 1, 1994.
+Approval was received at the IAG Scientific Assembly in Beijing in 1993, and IGS was officially established on January 1, 1994.
 Recognition of the value of IGS was reinforced with membership in the Federation of Astronomical and Geophysical Data Services (FAGS), initiated in 1996.